Oil pipeline safety rule scaled back after cost objections

 BILLINGS, Mont.
-(AP) — President Barack Obama’s administration has scaled back new safety measures for the sprawling network of fuel pipelines that crisscross the United States after oil industry complaints over the cost.
+(AP) — President Barack Obama’s administration scaled back new safety measures for the sprawling network of fuel pipelines that crisscross the United States on Friday, following oil industry complaints that proposed changes would cost companies billions of dollars.

-The administration has released long-delayed regulations for almost 200,000 miles of pipelines that transport oil, gasoline and other hazardous liquids.
+The long-delayed regulations cover almost 200,000 miles of pipelines that transport oil, gasoline and other hazardous liquids.
+They will be subject to review by Congress and the incoming administration of President-elect Donald Trump, who was highly critical on the campaign trail of regulations that hinder energy development.

-The changes Friday include more rigorous inspections of lines in rural areas and new requirements for leak detection systems.
+If the changes stand, pipeline companies will be required to conduct more rigorous inspections of lines in rural areas and install leak detection systems that are meant to speed up emergency response times when accidents occur.

-But an earlier proposal for companies to immediately repair cracks and other problems in their lines was dropped.
-Documents show the change followed a meeting last month between officials from the Transportation Department, the White House and the oil industry.
+An earlier administration proposal for companies to immediately repair cracks and other problems in their lines was dropped, drawing criticism from safety advocates.

 Most Read Stories